kirschem-roche/igv-docs/igv-docs/docs/DownloadPage.md

 </script>

-<p class="page-title"> Download IGV 2.19.1</p>
+<p class="page-title"> Download IGV </p>

+### IGV version 2.19.1

 <div id="download_container"></div>

+**What's New:** See the [Release Notes](ReleaseNotes/2.19.x.md) for what's new in each IGV release.

 # All platforms

-!!!
-Danger "As of version 2.19.1, IGV requires **Java 21 or greater**. "
+** IGV requires Java 21 or greater as of IGV 2.19.1**.
 If you download one of the IGV versions that does not include Java, make sure you have Java 21 installed and in your path.

-!!! note "Linux users:"
-The 'IGV for Linux' download includes AdoptOpenJDK (now Eclipse Temurin) version 21 for x64 Linux.
+**Linux users:** The *"IGV for Linux"* download includes AdoptOpenJDK (now Eclipse Temurin) version 21 for x64 Linux.
 See their list of supported platforms [here](https://adoptium.net/supported-platforms/).
-If your platform is not on the "x64 Linux" list, or the packaged Java does not work on your version of Linux, download the 'Command line IGV for all platforms' and use it with your own Java installation.
+If your platform is not on the "x64 Linux" list, or the packaged Java does not work on your version of Linux, download the *"Command line IGV for all platforms"* and use it with your own Java installation.
 <br>

-!!! note " "
-    **What's New:** See the [Release Notes](ReleaseNotes/2.19.x.md) for what's new in each IGV release.

 [![MacApp Apple with java](img/DownloadYMacWithJavaApple.png){height=80}](https://data.broadinstitute.org/igv/projects/downloads/2.19/IGV_MacApp_2.19.1_WithJava.zip)
 [![MacApp Intel with java](img/DownloadYMacWithJavaIntel.png){height=80}](https://data.broadinstitute.org/igv/projects/downloads/2.19/IGV_MacAppIntel_2.19.1_WithJava.zip)